regardscitoyens/the-law-factory-parser/README.md

 pip install --upgrade setuptools pip # not necessary but always a good idea pip install --upgrade -r requirements.txt
 ```
-NOTE: this is Python 3 only for now
+NOTE: You must have Python 3.5+ for now

 ## Generate data for one bill ##